MARK STEPHENS

 In 1997, I founded Yoga Inside Foundation, organizing and supporting ongoing therapeutic yoga classes in hundreds of inner city and poor rural schools, treatment centers, prisons and other alternative settings in 42 states, traveling around the United States conducting therapeutic yoga trainings for teachers involved in the project.
 This experience brought me to focus more and more on developing and implementing the best possible yoga teacher training program.
 Yoga Journal magazine recognized the Yoga Inside initiative with its 1st Annual Karma Yoga Award in 2000.

 In 2002, I founded L.A.
 Yoga Center with twenty-five teachers on staff, including Marla Apt, Chad Hamrin, Rod Stryker, and Hala Khouri, with Rodney Yee, Shiva Rea, Dona Holleman, Pandit Tiguniat and others dropping in to give workshops.
 After selling L.A.
 Yoga Center to Yoga Works in 2005, I resettled in my native Santa Cruz to be closer to my family, dear friends, and the amazing central coast of California.
-In 2005, I also dove into yoga video work, producing two Duncan Wong and six Shiva Rea videos with the amazingly talented producer/director James Wvinner.
-In 2009, I opened Santa Cruz Yoga, building it into the premier yoga studio in region with a vibrant class schedule, workshop program, and teacher training school.
-I let go of the studio in 2016 to give more energy to teaching, writing, activism, travel and living in loving partnership.
+In 2005, I also dove into yoga video work, producing two Duncan Wong and six Shiva Rea videos with producer/director James Wvinner.
+In 2010, I opened Santa Cruz Yoga, building it into the premier yoga studio in region with a vibrant class schedule, workshop program, and teacher training school.
+I let go of the studio in 2015 to give more energy to teaching, writing, activism, training teachers globally and living in loving partnership.

 Reflecting on my experience with Yoga Inside, my background in education, and my experience as a yoga student and teacher, I felt inspired to write Teaching Yoga, a comprehensive textbook, which was published in 2010.
-(The second edition comes out in early 2024.)
+(The second edition came out in 2024.)
 As I very much enjoy the art of crafting sentences and attempting to clearly articulate ideas, I've felt drawn to do more writing, penning articles and "For Teachers" columns for Yoga International, Yoga Journal China, and Yoga Journal Deutschland, blogging, and writing more books on the art, science, and spirit of teaching yoga: Yoga Sequencing, Yoga Adjustments, Yoga Therapy and Yoga for Better Sleep.
-I'm now working on a book about connected yoga histories, philosophies, practices, myths, and mysteries from ancient to modern times, which will be completed in Spring 2024.
+I'm now working on a book about connected yoga histories, philosophies, practices, myths, and mysteries from ancient to modern times.

-In 2020, with Covid in the air, I pivoted to offer online yoga education, and in 2022, I launched the Yoga Room podcast, which you can learn more about here.
+In 2020, with Covid in the air, I pivoted to offer online yoga education, with stand-alone courses, teacher certification programs, and the Teaching Yoga Academy mentoring program.
+I also launched the Yoga Room podcast, which you can learn more about here.

 Thank you for taking the time to read this.
-I hope to meet you on the path!
+Perhaps we'll meet on the path!

 Namaste,